thatonearchguy/INKI-Software/docs/source/introduction.rst

 These values are all in hexadecimal, and specify how the flash should be treated by Zephyr.
 We have specified the internal storage here, because we are not using the Zephyr-specific Disk API for XIPA_FS - we're instead using the lower level Flash API for optimal speed.

-Here are the KConfig values required to enable internal flash manipulation in Zephyr with LittleFS, MCUBoot and Partition Manager:
+Here are the KConfig values required to enable internal flash and SD card manipulation in Zephyr with LittleFS, MCUBoot and Partition Manager, with basic logging.

 .. code-block:: kernel-config